Deturium/State/README.md

 # @cc98/state

-A light-weight state manager inspired by rectx.
+A light-weight state manager inspired by rectx and unstated.